Monthly Book Club

-2018 marked the 56th anniversary of our annual Craddock Lecture.
-Richard Craddock was a member of Bloor Street and a high school math teacher with a deep interest in students and learning.
-In 1961, he left a bequest in his will indicating the interest was to be used to bring an outstanding speaker to the church at least once a year during the regular university term.
-We hope we have not shied away from his wishes.
+2020 marked the 58th anniversary of our annual Craddock Lecture with a talk by Elizabeth May.
 Our lectures have addressed such topics as “Religion and Global Affairs”, “Culture, Spirituality and Law in Anishinabe and Christian Traditions”, National Security or Human Rights: Where is the Balance? and “Religion: Recovering Our Roots”.
-Prior speakers have included: Margaret Atwood, Ursula Franklin, Michael Ignatieff, Mark Kingwell, Margaret Laurence, Very Rev. Stan Mackay, Rabbi Gunther Plaut, Murray Schaeffer, Janice Stein, and Marion Woodman.
+Prior speakers have included: Stephen Toope, John Borrows, Margaret Atwood, Ursula Franklin, Michael Ignatieff, Mark Kingwell, Margaret Laurence, Very Rev. Stan Mackay, Rabbi Gunther Plaut, Murray Schaeffer, Janice Stein, and Marion Woodman.

-The Social Justice committee is pleased to announce that the 4th Sunday Seminar Series is back.
+The Social Justice committee is pleased to announce that the Make a Difference Series is back.
 All sessions will be held by Zoom (and projected into the sanctuary) at 12:30 pm following our morning service.
 Speaker information will be sent out ahead of all sessions.
 A question and answer session will follow after the speaker presents.
-Please mark your calendars for the 4th Sunday of November, January, February, March and April.

 Health and Spiritual Wellness